 If Johnson had been impeached, the Senate president pro tempore, Benjamin Wade, would have assumed the duties of the office until the next election.
-Wade had his own enemies within the Republican Party, including Ross (who saw Wade taking away his patronage powers in Kansas).
+Wade had his own enemies within the Republican Party, including Ross (who foresaw Wade taking away his patronage powers in Kansas if Wade became president).

 One theory is that Ross didn’t follow his constitutional conscience—he followed the cash.
 Ross may have been the beneficiary of a $150,000 slush fund set up by Johnson’s supporters.